+I've updated this post with a different paper napkin.
 I'm always looking around on different retail sites to get ideas on crafts to make.
 For Easter and spring, I discovered the cutest decoupage bunnies on Grandinroad and knew my next project would be inspired by these.

 The only problem - well, one of the problems I had was trying to find paper mache bunnies as large as these to decoupage.
 No such luck, so I had to make my own.
 And, I had intended to make two, but this project became so tedious and time consuming that I was happy when I finish the one!